hauduc/MICB-405-2020W-T1/Module 1 - Intro.md

 **Ctrl + _**

 Can you navigate the terminal without using the mouse as input?
-With practice, full use of the keyboard is a lot more efficient.
+After some practice, full use of the keyboard is a lot more efficient.